DEEPIKAKANNAN25/AWS_Project/README.md

           Description:In the Permissions tab, add a Bucket Policy that grants public read access to objects.

-          Example Policy:
+          Purpose:This allows anyone on the internet to access the files hosted in your S3 bucket.

 <img width="891" height="347" alt="image" src="https://github.com/user-attachments/assets/4a90227e-b5d7-431d-acd0-e97ed40b8ed3" />

-         Purpose:This allows anyone on the internet to access the files hosted in your S3 bucket.

 🖼️ 9.
 Policy Applied Successfully (https://github.com/DEEPIKAKANNAN25/AWS_Project/blob/main/images/9-policy-success-message.png)